 The monastery of Arkadi is fortified as it has had to stave off attacks for much of its history.
 It contains a 16th century Venetian-style church, cloisters, monks’ cells and a small museum.
 This Greek monastery is best known for its role fighting off an overwhelming attack by the Ottoman Turks during the Cretan Revolt of 1866.

 Where is Arkadi Monastery ?

-Arkadi Monastery Crete is 10 km inland from the north coast of Crete.
+Arkadi Monastery Crete is 10 km inland from the north coast of Crete, the largest island in Greece.
 The nearest city of any size is Rethymno, 20 km (13 miles) along the coast to the west.
 Chania is 85 km (59 miles) away, further to the west.

 The monastery is located to the south of the main Crete highway which runs from Heraklion to Rethymno and Chania.
 The most convenient place to turn off is Stavromenos, on the approach to Rethymno, passing through the small Cretan villages of Asteri and Amnatos en route.

 There is also a local minibus running from Rethymno bus station to Arkadi monastery which follows this route off the main road.
 Check the K-Tel buses website for up-to-date departure and return times.

 If these aren’t convenient and you’d still like to see the monastery, Arkadi can be reached on tours from many Crete resorts along the coast.
 We saw tours advertised in Chania, Rethymno, Panormos and Bali.
 It’s one of the most popular day trip destinations on Crete holidays, so fear not, you should be able to get there easily.
 This tour departing from Rethymno also visits some of the nearby villages.

 We visited by bus, returning directly to Rethymno after our visit.
 If you opt for a tour, you can also expect to pay a visit to the nearby village of Margarites, and the site of ancient Eleftherna.

 History of Arkadi Monastery